 - The flexibility to construct your own curriculum based on different topics, such as organizational, visual, intercultural, environmental, health, and mass communication.

 - Access to the practical experience needed for employment and the academic achievement needed for graduate school application.

 - Video and audio production spaces that connect you with the digitized formats used in current media-production operations.

-Students have a wealth of experiential education opportunities to choose from.
+The majority of communication and media majors participate in at least one internship, co-op, fieldwork or practicum, with a wealth of experiential education opportunities to choose from.
 You can:

 - Test drive your knowledge in Merrimack’s new television and photography studios and fully equipped Mac lab.

 - Hit the radio waves at WMCK, our internet radio station.

 - Contribute to The Beacon, our student newspaper.